PrateekJha07/TaskCV/README.md

 2. PDF file

 # Run the program:
+You can install the libraries by using the command "pip install <library name>".
 You need to convert the pdf to raw data by typing the command "pdf2txt.py -o filename.txt -t tag <pdfname.pdf>".
 In order to run the program you'll need to type
 "python taskCV.py"